 Peter Beyls is a Belgian born artist/scientist working on the intersection of computer science and the arts.
 He develops generative systems in music, the visual arts and hybrid formats.
 Beyls studied music and computer science at EMS, Stockholm, the Royal Music Conservatory, Brussels and the Slade School of Art, UC London.
 He was a researcher at ICCMR and was awarded a PhD in Computer Science from the University of Plymouth UK, for his research on evolutionary computing applied to real-time interactive music systems.
 He published extensively on various aspects of digital media, in particular, real-time interactive music systems, generative art and, in general, the application of Artificial Intelligence for artistic purposes.

-Peter Beyls has been involved with ISEA (the Inter-society of Electronic Art) since the early 1990's, he is currently a member of the IIAC (ISEA International Advisory Commission).
-In addition, he is a global associate with New Music World, New York and is also associated with the Algorists collective.
+Peter Beyls has been involved with ISEA (the Inter-society of Electronic Art) since the early 1990's, he is currently a member of the IIAC (ISEA International Advisory Committee).
+In addition, he is an associate with Ear to the Earth, New York, Intermedia Projects, Albuquerque, NM and the Algorists collective.

 Beyls was initially active in electronic music, as a composer of tape music.
 Later on, he developed various analog live electronic music systems.
 In close partnership with Michel Waisvisz, he designed and built the early prototypes of the crackle box synthesizer at STEIM, Amsterdam (1973-1975).
 While teaching at the Vrije Academie/Psychopolis, The Hague, Beyls develops various collaborative projects with Dutch experimental filmmaker Hero Wouters.
 Around the same time, Karel Goeyvaerts and Lucien Goethals were his mentors at the IPEM Studio, Ghent.
 Over the years, Beyls' engagement with music systems evolved from home-made electronics to time-sharing computers to laptop performance.